Thank you for taking the time to look into Cooper University Health Care's Diagnostic Radiology Residency Program!

 At Cooper University Health Care, we provide a broad experience in patient care focused on our trauma center and our affiliation with MD Anderson Cancer Center.
 We provide care to a diverse patient population, ranging from the local population of Camden and branching out to the entire South Jersey/Philadelphia region.
 Specifically, we are the only Level 1 Trauma Center in South Jersey, providing us with a large volume of high level cases, many of which are transferred to us from regional hospitals.
 We are also a primary stroke center, a national referral center for musculoskeletal oncology and a regional referral center for escalation of medical care and trauma.

-Our program has four residents per year.
+Our program has 5 residents per year.
 We have a dedicated staff of fellowship-trained radiologists in all subspecialties and a large volume of cases in each modality.
 There are many opportunities for involvement with procedures in vascular and interventional, CT- and ultrasound-guided procedures, musculoskeletal imaging, and women’s imaging.

 A comprehensive lecture curriculum is provided.
 This includes lectures by faculty and senior residents, as well as interdisciplinary conferences, journal club and interesting case conference.
-Residents have opportunity to attend tumor boards.
+Residents have the opportunity to attend tumor boards.
 Board review consists of both in-house lectures and reimbursed attendance to a review course of your choice as an R3.

-2019-2020 Chief Residents
+2020-2021 Chief Residents